Atomism: Ancient Indian atomism

+Late Roman Republic

+Lucretius revives Epicurus

 Epicurus' ideas re-appear in the works of his Roman follower Lucretius (c.
 99 BC – c.
 55 BC), who wrote On the Nature of Things.
 This Classical Latin scientific work in poetic form illustrates several segments of Epicurean theory on how the universe came into its current stage; it shows that the phenomena we perceive are actually composite forms.
 The atoms and the void are eternal and in constant motion.
 Atomic collisions create objects, which are still composed of the same eternal atoms whose motion for a while is incorporated into the created entity.
 Lucretius also explains human sensations and meteorological phenomena in terms of atomic motion.

-Atomism and ethics

-Some later philosophers attributed the idea that man created gods and that gods did not create man to Democritus.
-For example, Sextus Empiricus noted:

-Some people think that we arrived at the idea of gods from the remarkable things that happen in the world.
-Democritus ... says that the people of ancient times were frightened by happenings in the heavens such as thunder, lightning, ..., and thought that they were caused by gods.